Stephanie-La/my-website/README.md

 # my-website
-GIthub Pages and my website: All in One.
+Github Pages and my website: All in One.
+Link to my website in progress: https://stephanie-la.github.io/my-website/